rachelesmee/website/foss4gukonline2020/on-the-day.md

 ## The Coffee Bar

 Throughout the day there will be a 4th stream called the Coffee Bar.
 When you arrive in the waiting room you will automatically be assigned to a "breakout room" with 3 or 4 other people.
 You don't know who you will meet and neither do we!
 Hopefully it will be fun.
-You can leave a "breakout room" and return tot the Coffee Bar waiting room to be assigned to another random group.
+You can leave a "breakout room" and return to the Coffee Bar waiting room to be assigned to another random group.

 ## The Back Channel